The Legend of the Chitauri [Fiction Paranormal Story]

 The Legend of the Chitauri: Short Paranormal Story

-It was a Chitauri and what appeared to be a tiny creature with a large head sauntering behind it.
+It was a Chitauri, and what appeared to be a tiny creature with a large head was sauntering behind it.
 John and Amarri both looked at each other, puzzled.

 They waited a few minutes for them to move on before continuing their journey.
 They followed the Chitauri and its companion down the long corridor until they saw them disappear into a brightly lit room.